haybgq/cis385/source/report-12/report12.rst

 widgets that allow users to select multiple options in a given instance.
 In other words, where a user would only select one option for radio buttons, they can select multiple options with checkboxes.
-Checkboxes are thus used in situations where more than one option can be chosen, i.e.: *choosing all that apply*.
+Checkboxes are thus used in situations where more than one option can be chosen, e.g.: *choosing all that apply*.

 While a good programmer will ensure that at least one checkbox is required (or at least have a checkbox that accounts for "Not Applicable"), you may encounter situations where having no checkbox required is acceptable.
-Additionally, unlike radio buttons, clicking into an already-checked checkbox will undo the action, returning it to a blank/un-checked state.
+Additionally, unlike radio buttons, clicking into an already-checked checkbox will undo that action, returning the checkbox to a blank/un-checked state.

 Therefore, when automating for checkboxes, it is important to be mindful of the number of clicks performed on a box.
 Or, at the very least, ensure that the ``is_selected()`` boolean returns ``TRUE`` where expected.

-Before we can write an automation script for checkbox automation, we should check whether checkbox selection is required for form submission.
+Before we can write an automation script for checkbox validation, we should check whether checkbox selection is required for form submission.
 We do this by filling out all pertinent fields and leaving the checkboxes blank.